ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 ## Power Systems Virtual Servers service instances support with Cloud connections
 {: powervs-support-cloud-connections}

 Power Systems Virtual Server supports multiple services under the same account.
 Cloud Connections support only one service to utilize a Cloud connection.
-If you want a configuration where multiple service instances are created under same account and the multiple service instances must share a Cloud connection, the configuration can be requested by opening a [Service Ticket](/docs/power-iaas?topic=power-iaas-getting-help-and-support).
+If you want a configuration in which multiple service instances are created under same account and the multiple service instances must share a Cloud connection, the configuration can be requested by opening a [Service Ticket](/docs/power-iaas?topic=power-iaas-getting-help-and-support).

 ## Creating Cloud connections
 {: #create-cloud-connections}

 If you are creating a new service, you automatically receive two Cloud connections of up to 10 Gbps network transmission speed at no cost.
 {: note}

 Run the following command to create a Cloud connection: